13 Best OSINT (Open Source Intelligence) Tools for 2025

 Top features:

-• Connection mapping between accounts, domains, and business entities
+Connection mapping between accounts, domain names, and business entities

 Price:

-• Who is it for: Intelligence analysts, cybersecurity researchers, and corporate investigators
+Who is it for: Intelligence gathering, cybersecurity researchers, and corporate investigators

 Intelligence X is a search engine that finds and archives data from public sources, the dark web, and historical records.

-It works with specific identifiers like email addresses, domains, cryptocurrency addresses, and phone numbers to find information.
+It uses specific identifiers, such as email addresses, domains, cryptocurrency addresses, and phone numbers, to find information.

 Why could this tool be useful for your OSINT needs?